 Students who choose to attend Columbia Basin College also choose to participate actively in the learning process offered by the College.
-Students are expected to attend all class sessions; a student may be officially withdrawn from a course by the instructor for excessive absences.
+Students are expected to attend all class sessions; a student may be officially withdrawn from a course for excessive absences.
 Please refer to the course syllabus or addendum for attendance requirements.